Marius (1931 film): Plot

 César has a waterfront bar in Marseille.
 His son, Marius, works for him, and Fanny, Marius' friend since childhood, sells cockles at a stall just outside the door.
 Marius loves Fanny, but he tries to hide his feelings because he secretly longs to travel to exotic places on one of the ships that depart from the nearby docks, and he does not want Fanny to have to live the life of the wife of a sailor.

 Honoré Panisse, a wealthy middle-aged widower who is an old friend of César, proposes to Fanny, and Marius gets jealous.
 He tells Fanny about a job on a ship that he hopes to get, and Fanny admits her feelings for him.
 The job falls through, and Marius and Fanny secretly begin a relationship.

 When Fanny's mother catches Marius and Fanny sleeping together, she talks with César about getting the pair married.
 It is understood that Marius and Fanny are engaged, but Marius receives an offer to work on a ship that is going on a five-year voyage.
-He refuses the opportunity because his love for Fanny would not permit her to leave her.
+He refuses the opportunity because his love for Fanny would not permit him to leave her.
 But Fanny, realizing he will not be truly happy after abandoning his dream of a seafaring life, decides to encourage him to leave by letting him think that she would rather marry Panisse.
 When Marius has persuaded himself that Fanny prefers Panisse to him, he decides to sneak away to the boat.
 As Fanny listens to César talk about how he will rearrange the apartment above the bar for her and Marius to live there, she cannot take it any longer and faints.